-Java EE/Jakarta EE is an important technology to support on Azure.
-Enterprise Java is a heterogenous ecosystem with as much as a third of workloads still running on Java EE/Jakarta EE application servers such as WebLogic, WebSphere/Open Liberty, JBoss EAP, WildFly, and Payara.
-This is particularly true for large enterprises that need to lift and shift their existing mission-critical, largely monolithic applications to Azure.
+Java/Jakarta EE is an important technology to support on Azure.
+Enterprise Java is a heterogenous ecosystem with as much as a third of workloads still running on Java/Jakarta EE application servers such as WebLogic, WebSphere/Open Liberty, and JBoss EAP.
+This is particularly true for large enterprises that need to migrate their existing mission-critical, largely monolithic applications to Azure.
 Traditionally, Azure has not focused on strong support for such workloads but that is changing now and going forward.

-This session will outline the efforts to better support Java EE/Jakarta EE workloads on Azure.
+This session will outline the efforts to better support Java/Jakarta EE workloads on Azure.
 We will touch on the history of the open-standard enterprise Java movement and why open standards are and remain important to enterprises.
 We will discuss what is possible now, what is coming soon and what is further afield.
-This includes services, tools and guidance to better support Java EE/Jakarta EE users opting for virtual machines, Kubernetes, or PaaS.
-It also includes integration with Azure services such as the Azure Service Bus through Java EE/Jakarta EE APIs such as JMS.
+This includes services, tools and guidance to better support Java/Jakarta EE users opting for virtual machines, Kubernetes, or PaaS.
+It also includes integration with Azure services such as the Azure Service Bus through Java/Jakarta EE APIs such as JMS.

 This is also an invaluable opportunity to hear from you and better understand how Microsoft can support you best.